 Under Mississippi law, all wells drilled with a casing diameter of 6 inches or greater are required to have a water use permit.
 In addition, water use permits are required for surface water withdrawals, and construction of water storage impoundments.
 Permits are good for 10 years.
-The Yazoo Mississippi Delta Joint Water Management District (YMD) is responsible for processing water use permits in the Delta, including the Middle Porter Bayou Watershed.
+The Yazoo Mississippi Delta Joint Water Management District (YMD) is responsible for processing water use permits in the Delta, including the Upper Porter Bayou watershed.
 Water use permits are issued by the MDEQ State Permit Board.
 Stakeholders are concerned about requirements to meter groundwater withdrawals because of future implications.

-2.7 Existing Management
+2.7 Existing management

-Numerous drainage improvement efforts have been made over the years, and intense efforts are ongoing, including; 1) Stream Bank Restoration, and 2) Alligator Weed Control and Eradication.
+Numerous drainage improvement efforts have been made over the years, and intense efforts are ongoing by the New Porter Bayou Drainage District (NPBDD) including; 1) Stream Bank Restoration, and 2) Alligator Weed Control and Eradication.
 Numerous sediment reducing BMPs have been voluntarily implemented throughout the watershed.
-Sediment reducing measures are also an integral part of the above projects.
+Sediment reducing measures are also an integral part of NPBDD drainage projects.

-The NRCS has sponsored watershed protection and flood prevention work in the watershed starting in 2003 under the authority of (CFR 68(10): 2007 and Environmental Quality Incentives Program [EQIP] 7 CFR Part 1466).
-Middle Porter Bayou is primarily used for agricultural drainage and as a source for irrigation water.
+The NRCS sponsored some watershed protection and flood prevention work in the watershed around 2003 (CFR 68(10):2007) and Environmental Quality Incentives Program [EQIP] 7 CFR Part 1466).
+More recently, U.S. EPA 319 funds were utilized to implement components of the Delta Nutrient Reduction Strategy within a small catchment in the headwaters of the Upper Porter Bayou Watershed.